JeffersonKernel/run-sdk/README.md

 ## Community

-Join us in our Discord, Run Nation: https://run.network/discord.
+Join us in our Telegram at https://t.me/+sow9kFf8f4Y4ZTg0.
 Here you'll meet other developers using Run, hear about cool projects launching, and know right away when there are new announcements.

 ## Getting Help

-Post what's on your mind in the "ask-for-help" channel in the Run Nation Discord.
+Post what's on your mind in the telegram channel.

 ## Commands